merlimat/pulsar-python-tutorial/README.md

 python producer_tutorial.py
 ```

-At this point you should see the consumer to start receiving the published test messages.
+At this point you should see the consumer to start receiving the published sample messages.

 You can find more documentation for Pulsar Python client at https://pulsar.incubator.apache.org/docs/latest/clients/Python/
  and the complete API reference at https://pulsar.incubator.apache.org/api/python/.